 A weekend getaway for the history buff (or historically curious)

 Exploring the history of a place can be woven into any itinerary, and it’s not just for destinations like Philadelphia or Boston–every town is full of stories from the past.
 I’m a big believer that understanding local history is an important part of responsible travel because it helps you more deeply engage with culture.
+Here are a few of my favorite historic and cultural things to do in the Finger Lakes.

 Head to Montour Falls for a relaxed walking tour of the historic district known as the “Glorious T.” Follow along on the walking tour map, which you can pick up at the library, to learn a little about the town and its historic buildings.
 Best of all, the center of town is a park with a towering waterfall behind it, which makes for a fun and scenic stop.
 Head into The Brick Tavern Museum, where you can learn about local history as well as the interesting past of the oldest building in Schuyler County–from its days as a tavern on the stagecoach route to becoming a boarding house at the Select School for Boys.